clebert/loxia/README.md

 ## Motivation

-I consider React Hooks to be particularly suitable for implementing side-effect dependent state machines.
-Based on this idea, I developed a [bookmark manager](https://github.com/clebert/bookmark.wtf).
+I consider React Hooks to be particularly suitable for implementing state machines.
+Based on this idea, I developed a
+[bookmark manager](https://github.com/clebert/bookmark.wtf).
 It's UI makes intensive use of the Hooks and patterns developed here and serves as a real world test.